rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Top Remediations

-Generate results for the top remediations based on a defined scope
+This action is used to generate results for the top remediations based on a defined scope

 ##### Input